ksong21/ksong21/README.md

 ### Hi there 👋

-I'm a full stack developer with skills in but not limited to Java, Spring Boot, Node.js, React, NoSQL, SQL, and UI/UX design.
+I'm a full stack developer with skills in but not limited to Spring Boot, Node.js, React, NoSQL, SQL, and UI/UX design.

 ### Connect with me: